Yukio Motoki

 Yukio Motoki (元木由記雄, Motoki Yukio) (born Higashiōsaka, Osaka.
 August 27, 1971) is a former Japanese rugby union footballer.
 He played as a centre and was known for his powerful running and tackling.

+Club career

 He played for Meiji University and for Kobelco Steelers in the Japanese Top League.

+International career

 Motoki had 79 caps representing Japan, scoring 9 tries, 45 points in aggregate, from 1991 to 2005.
-He was selected for four Rugby World Cup finals, in 1991, without playing, in 1995, playing in three matches, 1999, again in three matches, and 2003.
+He was selected for four Rugby World Cup finals: in 1991, without playing; in 1995, playing in three matches; in 1999, again in three matches; and in 2003.
 He never scored in any of his World Cup presences.